arhamkhan779/Pre-Diabetics-Prediction-/README.md

 ## Acknowledgements

 - Special thanks to the contributors and tools that facilitated the project, including libraries for machine learning and data visualization.

----

-Feel free to update the path for the video file if necessary, and let me know if you need any further adjustments!